 To allow exploration of the behaviour of biological systems larger spatial and temporal scales, we are developing supra-atomic ("coarse-grained") lipid models together with Assist.
 Prof. Sereina Riniker and Emiritus Prof. Wilfred van Gunsteren (ETH Zurich).
 These models will be compatible with the GROMOS supra-molecular solvent models and atomic-level solvent and biomolecule models, enabling multi-scale simulation of large, complex biological systems for biologically relevant timescales.
 Additionally, because they will be polarisable, they will be responsive to the local electronic environment in a way that many coarse-grained models are not.

-Other things we are working on include, but are not limited to, developing a method for enhanced conformational sampling by adaptive swelling of the protein backbone (with Deborah Crittenden, University of Canterbury), modelling the three-dimensional chromosome structure at different points in the cell cycle (with Justin O'Sullivan, Liggins Institute), determining the contribution of protein heat capacity to enzyme function (with Vic Arcus, University of Waikato), and characterising the interaction of milk proteins with different oil/water interfaces (with Kate McGrath, MacDiarmid Institute) and designing self-assembling lanthanide based amphiphiles for biosensor applications (e.g. nerve gas detection) (with Dr Jon Kitchen, University of Southampton).
+Other things we have worked on include, but are not limited to, modelling the three-dimensional chromosome structure at different points in the cell cycle (with Justin O'Sullivan, Liggins Institute), characterising the interaction of milk proteins with different oil/water interfaces (with Kate McGrath, MacDiarmid Institute), designing self-assembling lanthanide based amphiphiles for biosensor applications (e.g. nerve gas detection) (with Dr Jon Kitchen, now at Massey University), and lots of detailed investigation of how the nature of molecular models affects their behaviour in simulations (with Dr Thomas Piggot, Defence Science and Technology Laboratory, UK).